bbchung/clighter/README.md

 Clighter provides command to control it

-* ClighterEnable
-Enable the Clighter
+* Enable Clighter

-* ClighterDisable
+`ClighterEnable`

-Disable the Clighter.
+* Disable the Clighter

 Notice that is will not disable the cursor highlighting.

-* ClighterToggleCursorHL
+`ClighterDisable`

-Toggling if cursor highlighting is enabled.
+* Toggle cursor highlighting

+`ClighterToggleCursorHL`

 ## Customize Colors